Edited by humans. Written by AI. How our editing works

 Hughes opens with a striking metaphor: "Influence is a weapon," he says, cautioning that many so-called experts are equipping people with "Nerf guns" in a metaphorical gunfight.
 This provocative statement sets the stage for a deeper exploration into what influence really demands of us.

-From my experience as a clinical social worker, I see a parallel in therapy.
+There is a parallel in therapy.
 Clients often come in looking for quick fixes or scripts to manage their relationships and emotions—thinking if they just say the right things, everything will fall into place.
 But genuine change, much like true influence, requires diving into the emotional core, not just the logical surface.

 The Limbic System: The True Seat of Influence